Seiya Suzuki Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- Houser (3-2 with a 3.88 ERA and 30 strikeouts in 46 1/3 innings pitched) makes the start for the Brewers, his ninth of the season.

-- His last appearance came on Thursday against the New York Mets, when the righty threw six innings, surrendering two earned runs while giving up seven hits.
+- The righty's last appearance came on Friday against the Pittsburgh Pirates, when he went 5 1/3 innings, surrendering three earned runs while giving up three hits.

-- The 30-year-old has put together a 3.88 ERA and 5.8 strikeouts per nine innings in 10 games this season, while giving up a batting average of .298 to opposing hitters.
+- In 16 games this season, the 27-year-old has put up a 4.57 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .233 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.